WSIA Regulatory Principles

 II.
 Deference to Terms Negotiated in Insurance Contracts

 Insurance policies should not be retroactively mandated to cover claims that were not originally anticipated as a term of the contract.
 Legislative and regulatory activity mandating insurance policy interpretation to include specific coverage, regardless of clear wording of the policy, violates well-established constitutional and legal precedent.
 Any attempt to require insurers to pay for coverage that was never sold or to cover claims never intended when the policy was underwritten and priced, must be firmly opposed.

 III.
 Primacy of Surplus Lines

 State based residual market mechanisms should not be given risk placement preference before surplus lines.
 The sequence of risk placement should be as follows: admitted market > surplus lines market > state based residual market.

 The principle of export means that surplus lines transactions involve state regulated surplus lines brokers, exporting business to nonadmitted companies not licensed by the state.
 This principle forms the regulatory framework of the surplus lines market and defines the role of the surplus lines broker in the transaction as the regulated entity.
 It separates the company from direct, 50 state regulation – including rates and forms and establishes context of the taxation of the transaction.

 V. Uniform and Reciprocal Licensing of Surplus Lines Brokers Between the States

-WSIA is opposed to surplus lines guaranty funds for the following reasons:
+Surplus lines guaranty funds are unnecessary for the following reasons:

-• They promote a false security because the coverage is typically inadequate for commercial lines;
+- They promote false security because the coverage is typically inadequate for commercial lines;

-• The surplus lines marketplace is financially secure and dominated by companies with average ratings significantly higher than the overall market.
+- The surplus lines marketplace is financially secure and dominated by companies with ratings that average significantly higher than the overall market.